kss-node/kss-node/README.md

 ## Using kss-node from Node.js

-Check out the [Module API](https://github.com/kss-node/kss-node/wiki/Module-API) for a full explanation.
+Check out the [JavaScript API](http://kss-node.github.io/kss-node/section-javascript-api.html) for a full explanation.
 Here's an example:

 ``` javascript
 var kss = require('kss'),